 - Fulfill your annual continuing learning obligations as a CRI Chaplain

 Prerequisites: Must be a credentialed CRI Responder.
-Weeks 2 & 3 require Basic Crisis Response Chaplaincy completion.
+Weeks 2 & 3 require Basic or Advanced Crisis Response Chaplaincy completion.
 Simply complete these courses through our CRI Academy before arrival.

 Incentives: Attend two or more weeks and have your “Advanced Crisis Chaplaincy” requirement met towards becoming a Field Chaplain or Senior Chaplain.
-Attend all three weeks and be promoted to the next Chaplain level once you’ve completed one CRI deployment.
+Attend all three weeks and the first deployment requirement will be waived, and current CRI Chaplains will be promoted to the next Chaplain level.

 Email firstname.lastname@example.org for additional information.